BlindfoldedSurgery/actions-python/README.md

 # actions-python

-This repository contains a set of reusable workflows geared towards Python projects using Poetry.
+This repository contains a set of reusable workflows geared towards Python projects using Poetry or uv.

 The project follows semantic versioning.
-You can depend on tags for specific versions of use a major version tag (e.g. `v1`).
+You can depend on tags for specific versions (e.g. `v1.0.0`, `v3.1.3`) or a major version tag (e.g. `v1`, `v3`).

 Every commit on the main branch leads to a new release.
 Releases are managed by [commitizen][commitizen], which relies on [conventional commits][ccommit].
 To make sure you don't